Pumpkin protein bars with hazelnut cocoa crumb topping recipe. Pumpkin bars made with plant based protein powder. Can be made grain-free.

 We already have our holiday urges setting in.
 Anyone else?
 You could say we are already singing some holiday tunes.

 These pumpkin bars would be perfect to serve at a holiday gathering or family dinner, or even a gift for your friend or coworker.
 They are simple to make.
 A soft, chewy bar combined with a little pumpkin, a little spice, a little protein powder and a little cocoa to create one scrumptious treat!
 These pumpkin protein bars where gone very quickly in our home, once you go for one you want to go back for more.
 Gary was a little unsure about them at first, but by the time he was done eating his slice he was like, “ok these are good!” yay!
-When we were eating our slices it kinda reminded us of our rich pumpkin coffee cake we made last June.

 How to make gluten-free vegan pumpkin bars with a hazelnut cocoa crumb topping.